 5. Amador Causeway Islands

 Amador Causeway is made up of four small islands, Naos, Culebra, Perico and Flamenco and mark the pacific entrance to the Panama Canal.
 They were made from rock extracted during the excavations from the Panama Canal. and now linked together with a causeway.
 During World War II, fortifications were built to protect the canal and now the remnants can be seen.
-Best sights are the views of the city and the Smithsonian Tropical Research Institute (STRI) where you can always see wild sloths in the trees.
+Best sights are the views of the city and the Punta Culebra, where you can always see wild sloths in the trees.

 6. Miraflores Locks at the Panama Canal